-How do you pick a place to pitch?
-The flattest patch of ground, furthest from the long drop, and a safe distance from any snorers.
+How do you pick a place to pitch your tent?
+Easy!
+Find the flattest patch of ground, furthest from the long drop and a safe distance from any snorers.
+Right?

 But, do you ever really consider the topography — not only what’s around you but also above you, under you and even 100km away from you?
 It turns out choosing the perfect — and safest — place to rest your head is not as simple as keeping a safe distance from the campfire.
 We quizzed environmental construction expert, Kurt Laboyrie for his top tips on choosing prime campsite real estate.